Th3stral/Automated_On-Wafer_Parametric_Test_System/README.md

 [system_set_up_guide.pdf](https://github.com/Th3stral/Automated_On-Wafer_Parametric_Test_System/blob/main/system_set_up_guide.pdf)

-**If you are only trying to access to the software application** **Here is a basic guide walk you through the process of installing Python, navigating to your project directory, installing dependencies, and running the test application.**
+**If you are only trying to access to the GUI, you could follow the following guidence:**

+**Here is a basic guide walk you through the process of installing Python, navigating to your project directory, installing dependencies, and running the test application.**

 ## Prerequisites
-- A computer running Windows, or Linux
+- A computer running Windows (preferred), or Linux (havent't tested)
 - Internet connection

 ## Step 1: Install Python 3.10 , 3.11, or 3.12